by John Salt - Last Updated November 2023

 By the way, to make CP sound even more exciting than it already is, marketing uses the term 3D to describe CP helicopters.
 This is technically incorrect.
 3D is a flying style, not a helicopter type!

 Anyway, like you, I was also faced with this choice when first getting into the hobby.
 I decided right off the bat to get into collective pitch.
 But just because I went that route, doesn't mean you should as well.

 Before going any further, do you have a fairly good understanding what rotor blade pitch is, and how it relates to lift on all helicopters?
 If not, you may want to check out the page I have on lift as it will give you all the basics you need to understand the topics on this page.

 If you do have a good grasp on how lift is generated by RC helicopter rotor blades, great!
 Let's get right to it...

 Fixed Pitch (FP) is exactly that.
 The pitch of the main rotor blades are held at a fixed or constant angle of attack.

-Most if not all fixed pitch helis now are micro size and as a result of much less heli and blade mass, fixed pitch can work quite well with these little rascals.
-The
+All fixed pitch RC helicopters now are micro size; and as a result of having much less heli and blade mass, fixed pitch can work very well with these little rascals.

 Poor wind handling immunity is another limitation with fixed pitch RC helicopters.
 Most fixed pitch helis have a very hard time when the wind picks up because the rotor speed is so slow compared to collective pitch helicopters.
 This can result in being lofted up high in the air when even a small gust of wind hits your bird.
 Slow and changing rotor speed can also give poor cyclic performance.